SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 ===

-Alternatively, we can use a "select helper"" to match patterns.
+Alternatively, we can use a "select helper" to match patterns.